 Beyond the adrenaline that is often involved in acting under pressure, when left to fail in certain circumstances, Jon sees how people can experience breakthroughs in learning, something he has experienced himself and with the hundreds of students he's taught.

-Jon's firsthand experience of how sailing has enabled him to become the best version of himself, it was inspired him to start his own therapeutic sailing non-profit, DogSmile Adventures.
+Jon's experience, using sailing to become a best version of himself, is what ultimately inspired him to start his own therapeutic sailing non-profit, DogSmile Adventures.

 The DogSmile mission statement is simple: sailing makes you feel better, Jon explains ,“The lake and the boat do the work, I just put people there.”

 DogSmile’s focus is on providing these experiences for youth, veterans, people with developmental or physical disabilities and those overcoming abuse in any form.
 But really it’s open to anyone who believes that they can benefit from sailing.
-Now, he has spent more than three years running his program where just this season alone he has led more than one group a day for 25 day increments, non-stop.
+Now, he has spent more than three years running his program where just this season alone he has led more than one group a day for 25-day increments, non-stop.
+He has also participated in events, like the Race to Alaska, to bring awareness to the organization and the lessons sailing can teach.
 In that time, he has taught people with all different personal stories and experiences that get to participate in this unique, healing experience.

-Brady explains how this collaboration with Jon has been a long time coming, "When we first met Jon in the Caribbean, there was an instant connection.
+Jon's approach to life and the mission of DogSmile Adventures made it only natural to collaborate.
+As Brady explains, "When we first met Jon in the Caribbean, there was an instant connection.
 Our friendship has only grown through sailing together and starting our own businesses alongside each other.
 It was only a matter of time until we we would collaborate with Jon and we are stoked that time has finally come."

-This coming April and May Jon will be leading Cruisers Academy sailing trips in Mexico.
+This coming April and May, Jon will be leading Cruisers Academy sailing trips in Mexico.
 On board, Jon will bring his decades of teaching and sailing experience, his learn-by-doing approach, and can-do attitude that has made him an incredible sailor, Captain, instructor and human being.
 More than that, Jon will bring his unique ability and love for making new friends and facilitating the connection with oneself that sailing provides.
-He explains one if his favorite things to do with students aboard,

-“I love giving them that space to just sit and tell me…why do you want to do this?”
+“I love giving my students the space to sit and answer…Why do you want to do this?”

 Jon will be captaining three trips in and out of La Paz, the famous Baja Sur city on the Sea of Cortez.
 The first 9-day trip, running from April 3-11, 2024, will be a multiday/night passage from Mazatlan to La Paz.
 The second week-long trip will take place from April 23-29, 2024, and include island hopping to the world-famous islands of Isla Espiritu, Isla Partida, and Playa Balandra.
 Last but not least, John will be captioning a third longer course from La Paz to San Carlos from May 2-11, 2024.
 This trip will include exploring La Paz, and the dreamy Isla Espiritu, and an overnight passage from La Paz to San Carlos on mainland Mexico.